Landmarks of London

 As many describe it as the miniature version of New York’s Time Square, Piccadilly Circle is always busy humming with activities surrounded with bold and bright billboards, locals and tourists busy walking around and few gather near the Shaftesbury Memorial Fountain.
 This circle is formed by the confluence of five main roads: Regent Street, Shaftesbury Avenue, Piccadilly Street, Covent Street and Haymarket.

 This newly built skyscraper adorns the London’s skyline, standing out among the several centuries old iconic buildings, making a mark of its own.
 Visit this tallest building in Europe to catch the uninterrupted view of the whole of London

 10. Hyde Park

 No visit to London is complete without relaxing in one of its several royal parks.
 Spend a relaxing evening strolling through the park or carry a picnic basket, unwind after a busy day of sightseeing here.

-Well these are some of the must visit landmarks in London, do share with us your favourite landmarks from the city by leaving a comment below 🙂
+Well, these are some of the must-visit landmarks in London, do share with us your favorite landmarks from the city by leaving a comment below 🙂